1. Home

 Freezers and refrigerators

-Standalone and combined refrigerators and freezers need to be about 10% more efficient than the minimum federal standard to get Energy Star certification.
+Standalone and combined refrigerators and freezers use about 10% less energy than the minimum federal standard to get Energy Star certification.
 See Energy Star-rated fridges and freezers.

 Heat pumps